Catherine-Queenan/1800_202330_BBY15/README.md

 List team members and/or short bio's here...
 * My name is Catherine, and as a professional in the dog industry I am excited for this project to come to fruition!
 * My name is Calvin!
 Excited to be here!
-* Hi, my name is Joyce!
+* My name is Joyce!
 I'm excited to work the project as a team.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.